camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/setting-up-a-cluster.md

 ---
 id: setting-up-a-cluster
-title: "Setting up a Zeebe Cluster"
+title: "Setting up a Zeebe cluster"
 ---

 To set up a cluster you need to adjust the `cluster` section in the Zeebe configuration file.
-Below is a snippet of the default Zeebe configuration file, it should be self-explanatory.
+Below is a snippet of the default Zeebe configuration file:

 ```yaml
 ---